IslandViewPTA/islandview-pta-site/content/news/2021-2-newsletter.md

 **Thank you to everyone who has Island View PTA selected as their designated non-profit through Amazon Smile!**

 If you haven't already, it's SUPER EASY!
 Just designate Island View PTA as the non-profit you'd like the donation made to, shop as usual, and Amazon does the rest!

-{{< fig src="march-pta-mtg.png" align="center" class="max-w-xs" >}}

-## Next PTA Meeting is March 8

-**Reserve time in your calendar now to attend the March PTA meeting.**

-Join us on Monday, March 8 at 6 PM via Zoom for another opportunity to connect and contribute to the meaningful efforts of the Island VIew PTA!

 ## Give the Gift of Membership